Skip to Content

 The drills focused on “sea-air combat-readiness patrol, blockade on key ports and areas, assault on maritime and ground targets, as well as joint seizure of comprehensive superiority,” according to a statement from the PLA’s Eastern Command.

-The PLA did not say whether the drills involved live fire exercises, and, as of now, China has not launched any missiles.
-Previous drills in 2022 did include the launch of missiles.
+Later Monday, the PLA said it “successfully completed” the military exercise.
+It did not say whether the drills involved live fire exercises, but did not launch any missiles.
+Previous drills in 2022 did include the launch of missiles and were as a result seen as much more provocative.

 The ‘gray zone’